vickstrom/automation-of-model-evaluation/README.md

 > __Additionally__, add an `evaluate` label to the repository as this will be our flag for showing when to run our evaluation.

+An example of how our project looks like:
 ![alt text](./images/root_ml_project.png "Root ML project")

 ### Required Dependencies